 NOTE 1: In this flow it is assumed that the NF service consumer is not updated to support the "indirect communication without delegated discovery with NF selection at target domain" feature and/or the "indirect communication with delegated discovery with NF selection at target domain" feature.

 1. The NF service consumer intends to communicate with an NF service producer.
 The NF service consumer sends the request to an SCP.
-The request includes at least the source PLMN ID and the target PLMN ID in the discovery (only for Model D in Annex E of TS 23.501 [2]) and selection parameters necessary for the SCP to discover and select a NF service producer instance.
+The request includes at least the source PLMN ID and the target PLMN ID in the discovery (for Model C and Model D in Annex E of TS 23.501 [2]) and selection parameters necessary for the SCP to discover and select a NF service producer instance.
 The discovery and selection parameters are included in the request by the NF service consumer in a way that the SCP does not need to parse the request body.
 For indirect communication without delegated discovery (Model C in Annex E of TS 23.501 [2]), see also step 1 of Figure 4.17.11-1.

 If a NF instance was selected by the NF consumer in step 0, steps 2 to 4 are optional.